Financial Aid at MCC

 Students applying for alternative loans through private lenders may be required by the lender to submit the Private Education Loan Applicant Self-Certification Form.
 The financial information required to complete this form can be obtained from the Financial Aid Office.

 Mayland Community College does not recommend or endorse any particular lending source.
 We do not have a preferred lender list for alternative student loans.
 Locating and choosing a private lender is the sole responsibility of the student.
 For more information, read the Code of Conduct.

-Our students should also be award that Mayland now offers a payment plan for those students required ot pay tuition out of pocket.
+Our students should also be aware that Mayland now offers a payment plan for those students required ot pay tuition out of pocket.
 The Tuition Payment Plan offers a convenient monthly payment option with no interest or finance charges, and no credit check.